MAKING YOUR PARKS SHINE 25th ANNIVERSARY EVENT

 To celebrate the 25th Anniversary, on the evenings of October 1 and 2, 2021, the Parks Conservancy in partnership with LUXE Creative will install dramatic, dynamic lighting installations at six park locations across the City of Pittsburgh.

-Known as “Making Your Parks Shine,” all six park spaces will be lit for both nights as we bring the sites to life with live local music and food trucks during one of the evenings.
+Known as “Making Your Parks Shine,” all six park spaces will be lit for both nights as we bring the sites to life with live local music, local food vendors, and family-friendly activities during one of the evenings.
 These celebrations will be free and open to the public.
 Making Your Parks Shine will follow a small private ceremony on September 30 to honor the recipients of the 25th Anniversary Mary Schenley Medal for Park Stewardship.
 Our goal is to highlight the Parks Conservancy’s work over the past 25 years; to honor our many donors, volunteers, and collaborators; and to celebrate the next 25 years with the greater Pittsburgh community.

 our roots how it all began